enkidevs/curriculum/spreadsheets/intermediate/charts-2/how-to-change-the-data.md

 ![add-data](https://img.enkipro.com/4eead76d50845348387de7a0539efcb5.gif)

 You can also add data from a different sheet.
-The process is completely the same.
+The process is exactly the same.

 After you click on the `Add another range` button you can navigate to any sheet in your spreadsheet and select the data you want to import.
 The data range will start with the name of the sheet before the cells to identify from which sheet the cells are coming from.